OCA/reporting-engine/bi_sql_editor/README.rst

 * Add 'interval', after type (row/col/measure) field for date(time) fields.

-* Dinamically change displayed action name to mention the last refresh of the materialized view.
+* Dynamically change displayed action name to mention the last refresh of the materialized view.

 * Create ir.rule to limit access. (for company_id for exemple)